Hello, I'm Umang.

 NBER Working Paper #32527

-Select presentations: American Economic Association (AEA) Annual Meetings 2024, NBER Public Economics Fall 2024, NBER Innovative Data in Household Finance Conference 2023, MIT Rising Scholars Conference, Georgetown University, Midwest Finance Association 2024.
+Select presentations: American Economic Association (AEA), NBER Public Economics, NBER Innovative Data in Household Finance Conference, MIT Rising Scholars Conference, Georgetown University, Midwest FA.

 We study fraud in the unemployment insurance (UI) system using a dataset of 35 million debit card transactions.
 We apply machine learning techniques to cluster cards corresponding to varying levels of suspicious or potentially fraudulent activity.
 We then conduct a difference-in-differences analysis based on the staggered adoption of state-level identity verification systems between 2020 and 2021 to assess the effectiveness of screening for reducing fraud.
 Our findings suggest that identity verification reduced payouts to suspicious cards by 27%, while non-suspicious cards were largely unaffected by these technologies.
 Our results indicate that identity screening may be an effective mechanism for mitigating fraud in the UI system and for benefits programs more broadly.